joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 Once we have a Windows Server, now it's time to set up WebJEA!

+1. Log into the WebJEA Windows server using your service account _(in my case it is: luke\\webjea_services)_.
-Download the latest [release package](https://github.com/markdomansky/WebJEA/releases "WebJEA - Releases") onto the WebJEA Windows server
+2. Download the latest [release package](https://github.com/markdomansky/WebJEA/releases "WebJEA - Releases") onto the WebJEA Windows server